tlverse/tlverse-handbook/crc_review.md

     Will you use Latex, bookdown, or Word?
 We will supply a style file for LaTeX authors and request an unformatted file from Word authors.

-    * A final draft of the book should be available by 01 September 2020.
+    * A final draft of the book should be available by 01 January 2021.
     * Our book has been prepared using bookdown.